-Sec ction IV.
-Corrective Actions

-this Incl add nplete this page for each specific condition requiring a corrective action or a review determining that no corrective action is needed.
-Copy is page for additional corrective actions or reviews.
-Induce both corrective actions that have been initiated or completed since the last annual report, and future corrective actions needed to the last annual report in the comprehensive storm water inspection.
-Include an update on any outstanding corrective actions that had not an accompleted at the time of your previous annual report.

-1. Corrective Action # of for this reporting period.

-2. Is this corrective action:

-An update on a corrective action from a previous annual report; or

-A new corrective action?

-3. Identify the condition(s) triggering the need for this review:

-Unauthorized release of discharge

-Numeric effluent limitation exceedance

-Control measures inadequate to meet applicable water quality standards

-Control measures inadequate to meet non-numeric effluent limitations

-Control measures not properly operated or maintained

-Change in facility operations necessitated change in control measures

-Average benchmark value exceedance
+Con this Inc. add ection IV.
+Corrective Actions omplete this page for each specific condition requiring a corrective action or a review determining that no corrective action is needed.
+C his page for additional corrective actions or reviews. clude both corrective actions that have been initiated or completed since the last annual report, and future corrective actions needed to ddress problems identified in the comprehensive storm water inspection.
+Include an update on any outstanding corrective actions that had seen completed at the time of your previous annual report.
+1, Corrective Action # of for this reporting period.
+2. Is this corrective action: An update on a corrective action from a previous annual report; or A new corrective action?
+3. Identify the condition(s) triggering the need for this review: Unauthorized release of discharge Numeric effluent limitation exceedance Control measures inadequate to meet applicable water quality standards Control measures inadequate to meet non-numeric effluent limitations Control measures not properly operated or maintained Change in facility operations necessitated change in control measures Average benchmark value exceedance Other (describe):

-Other (describe):

-4. Briefly describe the nature of the problem identified:

-5. Date problem identified:
+5.

 6. How problem was identified:

 Comprehensive site inspection

 Quarterly visual assessment

 Routine facility inspection

 Notification by EPA or DEC

 Other (describe):

 7. Description of corrective action(s) taken or to be taken to eliminate or further investigate the problem (e.g., describe modifications or repairs to control measures, analysis to be conducted, etc.) or if no modification is needed, basis for that determination.

 8. Did/will this corrective action require modification of your SWPPP?
-Yes No